hiroko-lc101/liftoff-assignments/P2-Project_Outline/README.md

   * Flash card management: Admin will be able to create, edit and delete flash cards.
   * Fitness Test management: Admin will be able to create and edit Fitness Test for each level.
   * Fitness Test: Admin will be able to assess students. *Web-based Fitness Test eliminates the need of installing Fitness Test onto every student's iPad.
 It checks students' answers and calculates scores correctly and automatically.
 It requires less time to test a student, hence more students could take a test within the time allocated for Fitness Test.*
   * Progress monitoring: Admin will be able to check students' progress, create reports, run various analysis. *Web app collects correct data automatically, such as test date, correct answers, incorrect answers, scores, current level, how often students did Daily Exercise and how often they had Fitness Test.
-It can flag students who are tested less often than others or flag students who are doing Daily Exercise less often.
+It can flag students who are tested less often than others or flag students who are doing Daily Exercise less often.*
-* Features for Students:
+* (Features for Students:)
-  * Student user login: Users will be able to log in to the application and access Student features.
+  * (Student user login: Users will be able to log in to the application and access Student features.)
-  * Daily Exercise: Students will be able to practice flash cards.
+  * (Daily Exercise: Students will be able to practice flash cards. *Students can practice independently without a "coach"*)
 ### Technologies
 * Java
 * Spring Boot